codeforUV/ruralnet/README.md

 ### Working with the codebase

-Open up a terminal and copy or type the following commands:

-1. `git clone https://github.com/codeforUV/ruralnet.git` (download the codebase)
-2. `cd ruralnet` (move into the downloaded folder)
-3. `npm install` (install all the project dependencies in this folder)
-4. `npm run dev` (launch the server)
-5. Open `http://localhost:3000` in your web browser to see the app

 You can inspect variables and logs from the frontend by opening your browser's javascript console (View > Developer > Javascript Console on Chrome-based browsers).

-Logs and messages from the backend (server) will print out in the terminal window you used to run the `npm run dev` command
+Logs and messages from the backend (server) will print out in the terminal window you used to run the `npm run dev` command.

 ### Editing files